Turkish Food

 Garnish of hot peppers, onion and tomato slices.

-Two large evening meals in Göreme, in Cappadocia.
+The first picture below shows two large evening meals in Göreme, in Cappadocia.

 Kebabs and plav, with bread.